-Eton is a leading manufacturer of emergency survival products like crank radios and the Scorpion is a strong example of those products' quality.
-This little emergency radio has a wide variety of tools and features that work just as well in an emergency as they do on a casual weekend camping trip.
-It's a flashlight, a bottle opener, a compass and a battery bank for your mobile devices.
-It has one of the most efficient hand cranks available and a battery life that exceeds most weather radios.
-For these reasons, the Eton Scorpion has earned the Top Ten Reviews Gold Award for best crank radio.
+Eton is a leading manufacturer of emergency survival products like crank radios, and the Scorpion II is a strong example of those products' quality.
+This little emergency radio works just as well in an emergency as it does on a casual weekend camping trip.
+It's also a flashlight, a bottle opener and a battery bank for your mobile devices.
+It has one of the most efficient hand cranks available and a battery life that exceeds those of most weather radios.
+For these reasons, the Eton Scorpion II has earned the Top Ten Reviews Silver Award for best crank radio.

-The Scorpion has seven NOAA weather station presets.
+The Scorpion II has seven NOAA weather station presets.
 These preset stations provide weather alerts and warnings in your area.
 This is especially important if you live in an area where severe weather conditions like tornados, hurricanes or flash floods happen frequently.
 If the power goes out, these stations are a helpful resource for knowing whether it's safe to go outside or not.
 Unfortunately, it lacks SAME technology, which provides severe weather alerts specific to your county.

-The Eton Scorpion is very easy to use.
+The Scorpion II is very easy to use.
 You won't need much assistance with it.
 It comes with a one-year warranty.
 If you have any questions or concerns, you can contact support through email and phone.
-For quick reference to common issues, you can access a FAQs page or visit a user forum, where other users of the Scorpion II can share concerns or ideas concerning emergency preparedness and backcountry camping.
+For quick reference to common issues, you can access the FAQs page or visit the user forum, where you and other users of the Scorpion II can share concerns or ideas concerning emergency preparedness and backcountry camping.

-The Eton Scorpion is the best crank radio because it's great for emergencies and for everyday use.
+The Eton Scorpion II is one of the best crank radios because it's great for emergencies and for everyday use.
 It has seven NOAA weather stations to keep you alert to severe weather conditions, an LED flashlight to help you see during a power outage, a carabiner for easy attachment to your backpack and a large solar panel for easy charging.
-The tough, splash-resistant casing, short charge time and long play time allow you to enjoy this crank radio in any scenario.
+The tough casing, short charge time and long play time allow you to enjoy this crank radio in any scenario.